A Decade of NITC Research in Transportation

 NITC Anniversary Page Header - Main.png

-Last year we embarked on creating NITC Research Roadmaps across six core transportation areas of our work, each aimed at identifying key gaps to guide the future direction of research and workforce development initiatives.
+To commemorate this milestone, we embarked on creating NITC Research Roadmaps across six core transportation areas of our work, each aimed at identifying key gaps to guide the future direction of research and workforce development initiatives.
 But to look forward, we had to look back first on our cumulative decade of our work.

-This summer 2022 we'll be releasing literature reviews and impact stories from a decade of NITC research covering some of the most important challenges facing transportation agencies and policymakers in:
+Below are a set of literature reviews and impact stories from a decade of NITC research covering some of the most important challenges facing transportation agencies and policymakers in:

 Led by Portland State University, this partnership includes University of Oregon, Oregon Institute of Technology, University of Utah, University of Arizona and University of Texas at Arlington.